Introduction

 As noted above, Roark and collaborators also performed a detailed comparison of HIV-1 and SHIV evolution with the same TF Env sequences 20.
 One of their main conclusions was that most Env mutations were selected for escape from CD8+ T cells or antibodies.
 We found that many antibody resistance mutations identified by Roark et al. are also positively selected in our analysis.
 Mutations at sites 166 and 169 were shown to confer resistance to a V2 apex bnAb, RHA1, isolated in RM5695 (ref.
 20).
 We inferred moderately positive selection coefficients of 0.49% and 0.43% for R166K and R169K, respectively.
 The same mutations were found in RM6070, which also developed V2 apex bnAbs, with a selective advantage of 1.7% (Supplementary Table 10).
 Mutations conferring resistance to autologous strain-specific nAbs were identified at multiple sites by Roark and colleagues: 130, 234, 279, 281, 302, 330, and 334 in RM6072, which developed antibody responses targeting the CD4 binding site (DH650) and V3 (DH647 and DH648) regions.
 Mutations Y330H and N334S, which confer resistance to V3 autologous nAbs, were detected in all RMs infected with SHIV.CH505, with selective advantages of 3.0% and 4.6% in RM6072, and 1.7% and 3.2% on average across RMs, respectively.
 Overall, we found that mutations conferring resistance to autologous strain-specific antibodies were common and more strongly selected than bnAb resistance mutations (Supplementary Tables 10-11).

+We note that our conclusions about the phenotypic effects of HIV-1 mutations under selection are constrained by the available data.
 While we observed strong selection for strain-specific antibody resistance mutations, these results could also be affected by the effects of these mutations on viral replication independent of immune escape.
-In particular, many ssAb resistance mutations are also reversions to the subtype consensus sequence, which have often been observed to improve viral fitness 24,30.
+In particular, many ssAb resistance mutations are also reversions to the subtype consensus sequence, which have often been observed to improve viral fitness 39,54.
 For example, N334S, K302N, and T234N are all reversions.
 These are among the most beneficial mutations inferred for SHIV.CH505 (Supplementary Table 8).
-In future work, it would be interesting to attempt to fully separate the fitness effects of mutations due to antibody escape and intrinsic replication (cf. 47).
+In future work, it would be interesting to attempt to fully separate the fitness effects of mutations due to anti-body escape and intrinsic replication (cf. 42).
+Although we have systematically compiled information about mutations known to affect antibody resistance and glycosylation, this data is necessarily incomplete.
+Some of the strongly beneficial mutations with unknown functional effects that we observe could therefore reflect escape from unmapped immune responses.

-Beyond the specific context of HIV-1 and bnAb development, our study also provides insight into viral evolution.
-Despite differences in host biology, the inferred fitness effects of Env mutations in HIV-1 and SHIV were surprisingly similar.
-This is consistent with the ideas of methods that use sequence statistics across multiple individuals and hosts to predict the fitness effects of mutations 4955.
-However, we found that the relationship between the number of individuals in which a mutation was observed and its inferred fitness effect was fairly weak.
+Beyond the specific context of HIV-1 and bnAb development, our study also provides insight into viral evolution across hosts and related host species.
+Parallels between the HIV-1 and SHIV fitness landscapes that we infer suggest that there are strong constraints on viral protein function, with few paths to significantly higher fitness.
+This is consistent with the ideas of methods that use sequence statistics across multiple individuals and hosts to predict the fitness effects of mutations 7480.
+However, the relationship between the number of individuals in which a mutation was observed and its inferred fitness effect was fairly weak.
 This suggests that mutational biases and/or sequence space accessibility may play significant roles in short-term viral evolution, even for highly mutable viruses such as HIV-1 and SHIV.
 As described above, high frequency mutations were also not necessarily highly beneficial.
-While the recombination rate of HIV-1 is high, correlations between mutations persist, making it difficult to unambiguously interpret frequency changes as signs of selection 24.
+While the recombination rate of HIV-1 is high, correlations between mutations persist, making it difficult to unambiguously interpret frequency changes as signs of selection 39.

 Methods